GabriellaAleksandraus/PWA_CppRest/README.md

 ./<target>
 ```

-Where target is your built executable.
+Where target is your built executable (cpp_server)

 ## Crow
 To include crow in our project we make use of fetchContent in Cmake.
 This will download the crow library and include it in our project.